-But it all went south when I got a job at Taco Bell (not a pun about Taco Bell food being “south of the border” because Taco Bell is not real Mexican food!)
+But it all went south when I got a job at Taco Bell.
 Working lots of hours with very few breaks “forced” my diet to consist of a lot of Chalupas (my weakness back then—fried bread filled with steak, sour cream, and cheese!) and all the Dr. Pepper I could drink!

 I didn’t weigh myself back then—I wasn’t aware of my weight gain and I didn’t care.
-By the time I graduated high school at 18, I was short and fat, my skin was broke out, I struggled at sleeping, I lacked confidence, and I had learned to cover it all up with humour and sarcasm.
+By the time I graduated high school at 18, not only was I short, but I was fat, my skin was broke out, I struggled at sleeping, I lacked confidence, and I had learned to cover it all up with humour and sarcasm.

 And I took all of this to college where I lived in the dorms with guys who had obviously played football in high school, yet they ate pizza at midnight and still looked good without a shirt on.
 I knew I needed a change, but didn’t know how.